BioProBench: A Corpus and Benchmark for Biological Protocol Reasoning in Autonomous Science: Experiments

-\paragraph{{Robustness and Validity Analysis.}} {To ensure the reliability of our evaluation, we conducted additional experiments on data contamination and metric validation.
-We performed a perturbation analysis on PQA task.
-Results show that performance remains stable even when numerical values in the context are modified, suggesting models rely on in-context reasoning rather than memorization (see Appendix}I). {We validated our embedding-based metrics (SR/SP) against an LLM-as-a-judge approach.
-Correlation analysis confirms that SR and SP align significantly better with expert judgment than traditional keyword-based metrics, verifying their effectiveness for procedural evaluation (see Appendix}~F.3).
+\paragraph{{Robustness and Validity Analysis.}} To ensure the reliability of our evaluation, we conducted additional experiments on data contamination and metric validation.
+We performed a perturbation analysis on the PQA task.
+Results show that performance remains stable even when numerical values in the context are modified, suggesting models rely on in-context reasoning rather than memorization for this specific task.
+However, we acknowledge that this analysis does not fully rule out the influence of pre-training sequence memorization on the generative ORD and GEN tasks (see Appendix~\ref{ap:data-contamination}).
+We validated our embedding-based metrics (SR/SP) against an LLM-as-a-judge approach.
+Correlation analysis confirms that SR and SP align significantly better with expert judgment than traditional keyword-based metrics, verifying their effectiveness for procedural evaluation (see Appendix~\ref{ap:metric-valiation}).